miniwinwm/WMM_Tiny/README.md

 This code requires 4.2 kBytes of RAM permanently.
 All memory is statically allocated.

-Under folder wmm_cof_converter is a sub-project that compresses the coefficients file supplied by NOAA (WMM.COF) to a C source file that is used by the WMM_Tiny project.
-This sub-project also has project files allowing it to be loaded and built in STM32CubeIDE or the single c file wmm_cof_converter.c can be compiled by any C99 compiler.
+Under folder wmm_cof_converter is a sub-project that compresses the coefficients file supplied by NOAA (WMM.COF) to a C99 source file that is used by the WMM_Tiny project.
+This sub-project also has project files allowing it to be loaded and built in STM32CubeIDE or the single C99 source file wmm_cof_converter.c can be compiled by any C99 compiler.